elmerucr/E64-Moira-ROM/README.md

 # E64-ROM

-This source code forms part of the E64 virtual computer system.
+This code is part of the E64 virtual computer system.

 ![E64](./docs/E64_icon_156x156.png)